 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.30 May 2016 Back to results
+They are based on our understanding of legislation at the date of publication.30 May 2016 Back to results

 Legislation allows an employer to postpone the automatic enrolment of workers at the following points:

 - assessing the worker’s category at the employer’s staging date (for workers in the employment at that date), or

 - at the date the worker joins the employment (for workers not in the employment at the staging date), or